FilippoGrosso02/RL_Ensemble_Orchestration/README.md

-# Reinforcement Learning Ensemble Orcherstration
+# Reinforcement Learning ML Ensemble Orcherstration
-The goal of this research is to develop a reinforcement learning (RL) component that can dynamically orchestrate a machine learning (ML) ensemble, optimizing for user-defined metrics.
+The goal of this research is to develop a **reinforcement learning (RL) component** that can dynamically orchestrate a **machine learning (ML) ensemble**, optimizing for user-defined metrics.

 Specifically, the RL algorithm will help the ensemble adapt to changing input data distributions in the inference pipeline.

-This RL system will be a modular add-on that can be configured through a text file, allowing it to integrate with various cloud-based pipelines.
+This RL system will be a **modular add-on** that can be configured through a text file, allowing it to integrate with various cloud-based pipelines.

 In this research, the performance of various RL models for orchestration will be evaluated and compared against traditional ensemble orchestration methods, including:
-- Constant ensembles
+- Constant ensemble
 - Random action
 - Algorithmic scoring